 2. Review the Transfer Schedule

-As soon as your bank has gone through the one-time verification process, funds are delivered by default as fast as the next business day.
+As soon as your bank has gone through the one-time verification process, funds are delivered by default as fast as the next day.
 You can also customise your transfer schedule to suit the needs of your business.
-With Square’s standard transfer schedule, transfers are initiated every weekday at 1PM for payments accepted Monday — Friday before midnight Melbourne time.
-Transfers for sales made prior to midnight Melbourne time will arrive in your linked bank account by the following business day.
+With Square’s standard transfer schedule, transfers are initiated everyday for payments before midnight Melbourne time.
+Transfers for sales made prior to midnight Melbourne time will arrive in your linked bank account by the following day except on public holidays.

 3. Know your Processing Rates

 For most sellers, Square’s fees are a flat 1.9% for every tappped, dipped or swiped card present transaction.
 Manually-entered (aka “card not present”) transactions are 2.2% per transaction.
-These fees are the same for all major card brands - that includes Visa, Mastercard, eftpos and American Express credit and debit cards, local or international.
+These fees are the same for all major card brands - that includes Visa, Mastercard, eftpos, American Express and JCB credit and debit cards, local or international.
 If you’re unsure about your Square pricing, you can see everything online or on the pricing table on your Square Dashboard.

 4. Which Cards are Accepted

-Square enables you to accept any local or international payment card which carries a Visa, Mastercard, eftpos or American Express logo.
+Square enables you to accept any local or international payment card which carries a Visa, Mastercard, eftpos, American Express and JCB logo.
 That can be a credit, debit, corporate, prepaid or rewards card.
 For eftpos cards, only cards with a chip can be accepted using the Square Reader for contactless and chip.